progmaticltd/homebox/docs/transmission-configuration.md

 - Not installed by default
 - URL not public by default, only accessible from a local network
+- The web interface and the RPC servers are protected with the LDAP credentials.
+- Downloaded files can be accessed within your web browser, still using the LDAP credentials.
+- The daemon runs in a proper AppArmor profile.
 - Web interface over https
 - Require encryption
 - DHT end PEX options enabled